kylesmart2/pihole-unbound/README.md

    After logged in pihole container: pihole -a -p "enter your password without quotes"(hit enter)

 9. Add a Portainer container.
 It makes it super easy to update your containers if you setup the docker-compose.yml file as a stack using portainer.
-Must use version 2.1
+Must use version 2.1 (If you're on the current version, 3 works.)

    (Copy entire command and paste into terminal) docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest